 6. Hormone injections

-Exactly how it sounds.
+This birth control option is exactly how it sounds.
 Get a shot and then forget about pregnancy.
 Get it from a gynae though, and use a new needle every time!

 8. ‘Natural’ methods